 The Bottom Line

-You should judge whether you’re ready to buy a house by your specific situation.
-While the minimum legal age is 18, often other factors determine whether you’re ready.
-Your finances need to be secure, your income stable and you should be sure you’ll be staying in the area you’re buying the home.
+No matter your age, you should only judge whether you’re ready to begin the home buying process by your specific financial situation and the current housing market.
+While the minimum legal age is 18, other factors often determine whether you’re ready.
+Your finances need to be secure, your income stable and you should be sure you’ll be staying in the area where you’re buying the home.

 Want some personal guidance?
 Speak with a Home Loan Expert today.